Giant Panda Estrus FAQs

-Giant pandas are solitary and adults do not spend much time interacting outside of the breeding season.
+Giant pandas are solitary, and adults do not spend much time interacting outside of the breeding season.
 If we were to allow Mei Xiang and Tian Tian to spend time together before Mei Xiang was ready to breed, they would likely be aggressive toward each other.
 In the wild, a female would avoid males until she is ready to breed.

 Mei Xiang is capable of conceiving a cub once she has ovulated (after her estrogen levels have risen, peaked and started to fall).
 When her estrogen is back to normal levels, or what our scientists call “baseline levels,” her estrus and breeding season is finished.
 Scientists usually start to see Mei Xiang's estrogen levels rise for several days before they peak.
 After they peak, her hormone levels usually return to normal within 72 hours.

 If Mei Xiang shows interest in breeding with Tian Tian, we will give them the opportunity to spend time together and attempt to breed naturally.
 Our panda team, which includes Smithsonian Conservation Biology Institute scientists, Zoo veterinarians and keepers, will perform one or more artificial inseminations in addition to natural breeding.

 Female giant pandas experience the same behavioral changes and hormonal changes if they are pregnant or pseudopregnant (not pregnant).
 Even if Mei Xiang is not pregnant, she will still build a nest, spend time body-licking, cradle objects and sleep often.
 Her levels of progesterone will rise and fall just as they would during a real pregnancy.
 The only way to definitively determine if a female is pregnant is to detect a developing fetus on an ultrasound.

-A pseudopregnancy mimics a real pregnancy, but instead of giving birth at the end of it, a giant panda returns to normal behaviorally and hormonally.
+A pseudopregnancy mimics a real pregnancy, but instead of giving birth at the end of it, a giant panda's hormones and behaviors return to normal.

 Mei Xiang and Tian Tian have been given the opportunity to breed naturally nearly every breeding season, but the panda team has never observed successful breeding from them.

 We separate Mei Xiang and Tian Tian immediately after breeding attempts to prevent any aggression.
 Males often act aggressive toward females once their hormones start to decrease.